 The concept of attempted murder seems pretty simple, but in practice, proving the charged in a California court room can be fairly complex and come down to the tiniest details.
 If you have been accused of attempted murder in San Diego, a skilled criminal defense lawyer like Peter M. Liss can help.

-What is Considered Attempted Murder?
+What is Attempted Murder in California?

 Attempted murder charges are filed when the victim is still alive after an attempt is made at their life.
 It is important to note that thinking or talking about killing someone is not the same as attempted murder.
 Additionally, if someone is nearly killed, the person accused of the crime must have intended to kill.

 For example, if John hates Tom and hits Tom with his car while traveling at 15 miles per hour, there may be enough evidence to show that John intentionally harmed Tom, but not that he attempted to murder him, even if John previously stated that he wished Tom was dead.
 Many people may wish ill on their enemies, but few are willing to take efforts to actually murder those they dislike.
 For this reason, attempted murder charges can be difficult for the prosecution to prove in the state of California.